ReactFace: Online Multiple Appropriate Facial Reaction Generation in Dyadic Interactions: Experiments

 \subsection{Quantitative Results}

-We compare the quantitative results on hybrid dataset in Tab.~\ref{tb:compare_hb}.
-It is clear that the proposed ReactFace generated facial reactions with better diversity, realism and synchrony over all the state-of-the-art methods \cite{ng2022learning, zhou2022responsive} and the baseline Trans-AE (\emph{i.e.,} a transformer-based Autoencoder that has the same architecture of our speaker behaviour encoding network, which directly maps the speaker behaviour features to its corresponding listener reaction).
-The reason that the determinstic methods \cite{ng2022learning,zhou2022responsive} have limited performance is due to their training process,which only pairs a single real facial reaction label with the input speaker behaviour.
-Consequently, the model learns to generate the average expression of multiple appropriate reactions, resulting in suboptimal diversity and appropriateness of generated facial reactions.
-The superiority of the ReactFace in generating diverse, realistic and sync facial reactions on RLD dataset is described in supplementary material.
+We report the quantitative results in Table~\ref{tb:compare_hb}.
+It is clear that the proposed ReactFace generated facial reactions with the best diversity and realism and synchrony among all competitors (\emph{i.e.,} recently proposed state-of-the-art facial reaction generation approaches) \cite{ng2022learning, zhou2022responsive, jonell2020let} as well as the baseline Trans-AE (\emph{i.e.,} a transformer-based AutoEncoder that has the same architecture of our speaker behaviour encoding network, which directly maps the speaker behaviour features to facial reaction predictions).
+We explain such results as the training process of these competitors only pairs a single real facial reaction label with the input speaker behaviour, which lead to their models being optimised to generate the average facial behaviour of multiple appropriate facial reactions in response to each speaker behaviour, \emph{i.e.,} this results in suboptimal diversity and appropriateness of the generated facial reactions.
+Also, the novel SLBS module also ensures the ReactFace to always generate facial reactions synchronised with speaker behaviours, making our ReactFace largely outperform competitors in terms of the synchrony.
+More importantly, we also found that the facial reactions generated by ReactFace are also appropriate, \emph{i.e.,} it achieved competitive results in term of appropriateness metric with 0.197 FRCorr, which is ranked at the second among all compared approaches.
+Although Trans-AE achieved the best appropriateness, it sacrifices the diversity of generated results, with 0.0063 FRDvs and 0.0003 FRVar.

-More importantly, we also found that the facial reactions generated by ReactFace are also appropriate, \emph{i.e.,} it outperformed two methods for both appropriateness metrics, while having the similar appropriateness performance to the one \cite{zhou2022responsive} which, however, generated facial reactions with very low diversity.
-In addition, the S-MSE results further indicates that our ReactFace is the only non-determinstic approach that can sample multiple different but appropriate facial reactions from one speaker behaviour.